Molecular states $J/\psi B_{c}^{+}$ and $\eta_{c}B_{c}^{\ast +} $: Discussion and concluding remarks

 Hadronic molecules built of only heavy quarks were on focus of studies in Ref.\ \cite{Liu:2024pio}.
 The authors used the extended local gauge formalism to explore such molecules.
 They did not find axial-vector bound states in $cc\overline{c}\overline{b}$ sector, which agree with our conclusions.
 But they did not give information on a mass(es) of possible resonant structures.
-In the lack of such calculations for the hadronic molecules, it is interesting to compare our results with predictions made for relevant diquark-antidiquark states.
+In the lack of such calculations, it is interesting to compare our results with predictions made for relevant diquark-antidiquark states.

-The diquark-antidiquark exotic mesons with different spin-parities and nonsymmetrical quark contents were studied in Refs.\ \cite {An:2022qpt,Galkin:2023wox} (and references therein).
-The constituent quark model was used to evaluate parameters of the fully heavy tetraquarks in Ref.\ \cite{An:2022qpt}, whereas the relativistic quark model employed in the second paper.
-The mass of the axial-vector tetraquark $cc\overline{c} \overline{b}$ in these articles were found equal to $9706~\mathrm{MeV}$and $ 9611~\mathrm{MeV}$, respectively.
+The diquark-antidiquark exotic mesons with different spin-parities and nonsymmetrical quark contents were studied in Refs.\ \cite {Liu:2019zuc,Gordillo:2020sgc,Deng:2020iqw,Mutuk:2022nkw,Zhang:2022qtp,An:2022qpt,Galkin:2023wox} .
+In these articles the authors used different methods and approaches such as nonrelativistic constituent quark, multiquark color flux-tube, and chromomagnetic models, the Bethe-Salpeter equations and effective potential model to investigate fully heavy diquark-antidiquark structures.
+Consider, for instance last two publications.
+The constituent quark model was used to evaluate parameters of the fully heavy tetraquarks in Ref.\ \cite{An:2022qpt}, whereas the relativistic quark model employed in the second paper \cite{Galkin:2023wox}.
+The mass of the axial-vector tetraquark $cc\overline{c}\overline{b}$ in these articles were found equal to $9706~\mathrm{MeV}$ and $9611~\mathrm{MeV}$, respectively.
 First, one sees a $100~\mathrm{MeV}$ discrepancy in predictions of different methods.
-Nevertheless, we fix the mass gaps around of $34~\mathrm{MeV}$ and $130~\mathrm{MeV}$ between diquark-antidiquark and molecular states of the same content, which are natural for particles with different internal organizations: Colored diquarks and antidiquarks form more tightly bound compounds than ordinary colorless mesons.
+Nevertheless, we fix the mass gaps around of $34~\mathrm{MeV}$ and $130~ \mathrm{MeV}$ between diquark-antidiquark and molecular states of the same content, which are natural for particles with different internal organizations: Colored diquarks and antidiquarks form more tightly bound compounds than ordinary colorless mesons.